 To remove a tile group, either move all items to another group or unpin all items in the group.

-In Windows 8, you can select a different color and background for Start screen.
-Use keyboard shortcut Windows Key+I to open Settings charm.
+To select a different color and background for Start screen in Windows 8, use keyboard shortcut Windows Key+I to open Settings charm.
 Alternatively, move mouse pointer to the lower right edge of screen (or swipe in from the right edge of touch screen) and click Settings.

 Then click Change PC settings in the bottom of the bar.

-PC settings app opens in Personalize tab.
+PC settings app in Windows 8 opens in Personalize tab.
 First, click to open the Start screen tab on the right.
 Then choose the background and color you like.

-If your user account is a Microsoft/Windows Live account, the changes will now replicate to other PC-s and devices trusted by your account.
+If your user account is a Microsoft account, the changes will now sync to other PC-s and devices trusted by your account.

-Power users might want to display Administrative Tools (Computer Management, Event Viewer, etc) on Windows 8 Start screen.
+Power users might want to display Administrative Tools (Disk Management, Event Viewer, etc) on Windows 8 and 8.1 Start screen.
 To do that, make sure Start screen is open and then use keyboard shortcut Windows Key+I to open Settings charm.
 Alternatively, move mouse pointer to the lower right edge of screen (or swipe in from the right edge of your touch screen) and click Settings.

 Now click Tiles.